Sebastián Ereros

 Sebastián Adolfo Ereros (born 14 April 1985, in Caseros) is an Argentine football forward currently playing for Talleres de Córdoba in the Torneo Federal A in Argentina.

 Career

 Ereros started his career in 2005 with Vélez Sársfield.
 In 2006, he was joint topscorer in the Copa Libertadores 2006 with 5 goals.
 He scored 6 goals in 26 games in all competitions for Velez.

 In 2007 Ereros joined newly promoted Tigre on loan.
 The Apertura 2007 was Tigre's first season in the Primera since 1980, Ereros was a member of the first team, playing in 13 of Tigre's 19 games and scoring 2 goals.
 The club finished in 2nd place which was the highest league finish in their history.

 On 17 August 2009 he was loaned to Gimnasia de La Plata.
 On 8 January 2010, Cerro Porteño signed the Argentine forward on loan from Vélez Sársfield.

 In July 2010, Ereros joined recently promoted All Boys to play the 2010-11 Argentine Primera División season.

 Since season 2013, he plays for Instituto de Córdoba.

+Personal life

+His father Carlos was also footballer, and he won 1985 Copa Libertadores with Argentinos Juniors.